Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'check' and the resource 'progress and results of a site crawl job', distinguishing it from sibling tools like seo_crawl_site which initiates crawls.
+The description uses a specific verb 'Check' and identifies the resource as 'progress and results of a site crawl job,' clearly distinguishing it from sibling tools like seo_crawl_site (which initiates) and seo_audit_status (which checks audit status).
+It is unambiguous and exactly names what the tool does.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.